 As much as we hate doing laundry, most of us can’t imagine life without a washing machine.
 But have you ever noticed that gunk that builds up around the washing machine door jam?
 What about the grains of dirt and sand that accumulate inside of the machine’s drum?
 When you have dirt and grime inside of your washing machine, this can impact your machine’s performance and the cleanliness of your clothes.
 It’s time you washed your washer.

-To avoid damaging your washer or your clothing, you need to maintain and care for your machine properly — and that’s true whether it’s brand new and beautiful or the reliable one you’ve had for years.
+To avoid damaging your washer or your clothing, you need to maintain and care for your machine properly — and that’s true whether it’s a front-load or top-load machine, is brand new and beautiful or the reliable one you’ve had for years.
 We’ve put together some tips on how to correctly clean your washing machine, as well as some washer-cleaning methods to avoid.
 Here are the right (and wrong) ways to clean your washing machine.

 How to clean a top-load washer

 Step 1: Leave the door open after you remove your clothes, and allow your washer to dry out completely when you’re not using it.
 This helps prevent mold and mildew from growing in your washing machine.

 Step 2: Use a damp cloth and a small amount of liquid anti-bacterial soap to wipe the inside of your machine.

 Step 3: Wipe up any dirt, spills, and grime from your machine’s exterior and from the door jam with a damp cloth and mild soap.